jadewanglab/2020_PGen_analysis/README.md

 The sampled posteriors from `big_horseshoe_model_fit_script.py` were then interpreted using code in `analysis.py`.

-## Testing for enrichment of head-on genes in the SigB regulon
+## Testing for enrichment of head-on genes in stress regulons

 Table 1 from Schroeder, Sankar, Wang and Simmons, PLoS Genet, 2020 was prepared using code in `enrichment_analysis.py`.
-Annotations of genes from the Nicolas et al. dataset as in/not in the SigB regulon were taken from the file `Subtiwiki_regulations.csv`, contains information on known regulatory interactions in _B. subtilis_. `Subtiwiki_regulations.csv` is included in the repository for reproducibility, or can be downloaded (the information may have changed since our analysis) at http://subtiwiki.uni-goettingen.de/v3/exports.
+Annotations of genes from the Nicolas et al. dataset as in/not in each regulon were taken from the file `Subtiwiki_regulations.csv`, which contains information on known regulatory interactions in _B. subtilis_. `Subtiwiki_regulations.csv` is included in the repository for reproducibility, or can be downloaded (the information may have changed since our analysis) at http://subtiwiki.uni-goettingen.de/v3/exports.